-The following table sets forth, for units and shares of Class A common stock, certain historical, pro forma and pro forma equivalent per unit financial information for the latest fiscal years of Star Gas Partners and Petro.
+The following table describes, for units of limited partner interests of Star Gas Partners and shares of Petro Class A common stock, historical, pro forma and pro forma equivalent per unit financial information for the latest fiscal years of Star Gas Partners and Petro.
 The pro forma data do not purport to be indicative of the results of future operations or the results that would have occurred had the transaction been completed on October 1, 1997.
 This information should be read in conjunction with and is qualified in its entirety by the financial statements and accompanying notes of Star Gas Partners and Petro included in the documents described under "Incorporation of Certain Documents By Reference" and the pro forma combined financial statements and accompanying discussion and notes set forth under "Unaudited Pro Forma Condensed Consolidated Financial Information."